Fay-Ek/Classification-Bitcoin-Ransomware-Transaction/README.md

 # Classification-Bitcoin-Ransomware-Transaction
+#Réalisé par : El-moubarek Fayçal
 Machin Learning Model : Logistic Regression

+notice : All functions used in this model are created by me => ( no predefined functions )

 run the "Preprocessing and preparation data" file the file will read the original dataset and create two files